 Suitcase Pro’s and Con’s – aka the times Harrie was smug and we were hating life.

 Suitcases are bigger this allows you to take more and have the luxury of a more organised bag.

-You aren’t putting your back out constantly and can comfortably wheel it around, Most cities in europe are very equipt for tourists, so while we were struggling to make it ten minutes down the road you could be wheeling off ahead.
-It also give you more time to stop and take pictures.
+You aren’t putting your back out constantly and can comfortably wheel it around, Most cities in Europe are very equipt for tourists, so while we were struggling to make it ten minutes down the road you could be wheeling off ahead.
+It also gives you more time to stop and take pictures.

 Although when you do encounter places that suitcases can’t go it’s a massive pain, Trying to get up and down underground stairs is a prime example of this as the weight isn’t distributed as evenly as a backpack so trying to drag them up and down whilst running for a train is a nightmare.

-Let me know your thoughts if anyone has encounter a similar dilemma?
+Let me know your thoughts if anyone has encountered a similar dilemma?

 - Photocopy of passport and spare passport picture – because s**t happens and please don’t keep them next to your passport.

 - Basic first aid kit- Better safe than sorry

 - Adaptors – different places in Europe use different ones don’t get caught out!

 - Hand Luggage bag/bag to use in the day/night out